ckupchak/ckupchak.github.io/_pages/contact.md

 {% include base_path %}

+I'm always happy to hear of new research, teaching, or consulting opportunities.

+Likewise, if you feel I may be of some service to you.

-If something has caught your eye and you would like to get in touch concerning my research, teaching, or consulting activities please do so by one of the following means.
+Please be in touch by one of the following means.

 My email is [orion.penner [at] epfl.ch](mailto:orion.penner@epfl.ch).